albertarni/slate/source/index.md

 This is an API documentation for the project Helga.

-In this documentation the {domain} refers for the currently used domain site link.
-In case of the staging, this would be: <b>url here</b>
+In this documentation the {domain} refers for the currently used domain site link : <b>helga.eu</b>

-This means that the link to the api is: <b>url here</b>
+This means that the link to the api is: <b>https://helga.eu/api/v1/</b>

 # User